ericjenn/working-groups/safety-related-profile/documents/sow.md

 Provide a definition of the formalism used to represent a trained ML model\...

--   *\... that has an understandable and non ambiguous syntax and semantics.*
+-   *\... that has an understandable and non-ambiguous syntax and semantics.*

-    The description of the ML model expressed using this formalism must be a Low level Requirement for the implementation phase in the sense that its interpretation and implementation shall not require any further information that the one given by the description of the ML model.
+    The description of the ML model expressed using this formalism must be a Low-level Requirement for the implementation phase in the sense that its interpretation and implementation shall not require any further information that the one given by the description of the ML model.